 When a recipe asks for lime juice, you are always better off when you go with the freshly squeezed version.
 Either use it immediately or let it age for a couple of hours.

 But don't be led to believe you can achieve the same result with bottled juice or even cordial.
-Honestly, these are only good when you're in a hurry and are okay with sacrificing quality.
+Honestly, these are only good when you are okay with sacrificing quality.